-Human beings enjoy the capacity for what Searle calls collective intentionality.
+As discussed in Chapters 4 and 5, for Searle, human beings enjoy the capacity for what he calls collective intentionality.
 They are able to engage with others in cooperative behavior in such a way which involves sui generis types of beliefs, desires, and intentions.
 Often these involve human beings collectively awarding status functions to physical parts of reality—which means: functions those parts of reality could not perform in virtue of their physical properties alone: the function of a traffic signal in compelling drivers to turn left or the function of a railway ticket in allowing its bearer to travel on a certain train are in this respect to be contrasted with the function of a screwdriver to insert and extract screws; only in the case of the screwdriver does the exercise of a function depend on specific physical properties of the object in question.
 Note, though, that functions of all types share many ontological features in common with debts and other quasi-abstract entities of the social world (including those entities which Searle calls “social facts”).
 The function of my heart (to pump blood) begins to exist at a certain point in time and continues to exist unchangingly until the terminating event which is my death.
 The function of the screwdriver, similarly, begins to exist at a certain point in time (the point of first assembly) and continues to exist unchangingly until some terminating event when the screwdriver is broken or destroyed.
 And the function of the dollar bill, similarly, begins to exist from the point in time when it is issued to the later point in time when it is destroyed or withdrawn from circulation.

 In each case we can tell a complicated story about the functionings of these functions (the processes, of pumping, inserting and extracting of screws, of being used as medium of exchange).
 The functions themselves, however, endure invariantly throughout such changes.
-It is presumably this character of quasi-abstractness which explains Searle’s view that functions are in every case socially constructed (they are a matter of imposition against the background of values that we take for granted (Searle 1995, 13–23).
+It is presumably this character of quasi-abstractness that explains Searle’s view that functions are in every case socially constructed (they are a matter of imposition against the background of values that we take for granted) (Searle 1995, 13–23).
 Note, however, that since Searle insists at the same time that he is a realist about functions—admitting that we can “discover” functions in nature (p.
 15)—this means that he is to this extent already at this point lending ontological credence to the reality of the quasi-abstract.
-(And we note that similar remarks could be addressed also to both constitutive and 41

-regulative rules; these, too, satisfy all the conditions of quasi-abstract entities as these have been described in the foregoing.
+(And we note that similar remarks could be addressed also to both constitutive and regulative rules; these, too, satisfy all the conditions of quasi-abstract entities as these have been described in the foregoing.
 The game of chess itself—as type rather than as the tokens we have been considering elsewhere in this essay—might then be subjected to a similar treatment.)

 In the case of those functions which exist as a result of constitutive rules, they characteristically mark the potentiality for consequences of a specific sort, for example in the form of rewards, penalties, obligations, reasons to act.
 When, in the right context, I make an utterance of the form “I promise to pay you a hundred dollars tomorrow,” then my utterance counts as the making of a promise.
 This means that it has highly specific consequences which include a mutually correlated claim and obligation together with a certain tendency to act.
-These are deontic consequences which go far beyond the realm of purely physical causality.
+These are deontic consequences that go far beyond the realm of purely physical causality.